-Why physically punish a dog for being fearful of bathing, when you can make the experience fun, pleasant, and less stressful by turning it into a game?
+Why physically punish a dog for being fearful of bathing, when we can make the experience fun, pleasant, and less stressful, by turning it into a game?

 If we give our dog the best that we have to give, he will give us his best in return, and that is when we form a strong and enduring bond.